Fault tolerance: Examples

 "M2 Mobile Web", the original mobile web front end of Twitter, later served as fallback legacy version to clients without JavaScript support and/or incompatible browsers until December 2020.

 Hardware fault tolerance sometimes requires that broken parts be removed and replaced with new parts while the system is still operational (in computing known as hot swapping).
 Such a system implemented with a single backup is known as single point tolerant and represents the vast majority of fault-tolerant systems.
 In such systems the mean time between failures should be long enough for the operators to have sufficient time to fix the broken devices (mean time to repair) before the backup also fails.
 It is helpful if the time between failures is as long as possible, but this is not specifically required in a fault-tolerant system.

 Fault tolerance is notably successful in computer applications.
 Tandem Computers built their entire business on such machines, which used single-point tolerance to create their NonStop systems with uptimes measured in years.

 Fail-safe architectures may encompass also the computer software, for example by process replication.

 Data formats may also be designed to degrade gracefully.
 Hyper Text Markup Language (HTML) for example, is designed to be forward compatible, allowing Web browsers to ignore new and unsupported HTML entities without causing the document to be unusable.
-Additionally, some sites, including popular platforms such as Twitter (until December 2020), provide an optional lightweight front end that does not rely on JavaScript and has a minimal layout, to ensure wide accessibility and outreach, such as on game consoles with limited web browsing capabilities.
+Additionally, proper user interface design mandates that websites provide an optional lightweight front end that does not rely on JavaScript and has a minimal layout, to ensure wide accessibility and outreach.